April 20, 2010. Written by Agnes Los

 Health services, hygiene and risk of disease vary throughout the world.
 You should take health advice as early as possible and ensure that vaccinations or preventative measures, such as malaria tablets, are taken in plenty of time to be fully effective by the date of travel (usually a month or more prior to departure).
 Pick up a copy of the Department of Health free leaflet and apply for your EHIC (European Health Insurance Card) if applicable, available from post offices or your GP.

-We have lots of great weddings abroad advice on Confetti!Weddings abroad are wonderful.
-Think sea, sand and sparkles.
-Here...read more
+We have lots of great weddings abroad advice on Confetti!Tips and ideas for flowers and photographers for your wedding...read more